Beast Mastery Hunter Talents Guide

 B0PAAAAAAAAAAAAAAAAAAAAAA4AolWSAoQAAAAAAAAAAAoBhEaikQCRCaSkWIJRiQiWkIB

-If your Raid encounter does not need any single target burst damage (mostly the bosses that don’t provide any %damage increase for a short period of time), you want to go for a slightly different build that focusses more on Bestial Wrath and less on Call of the Wild.
+If your Raid encounter does not need any single target burst damage, you want to go for a slightly different build that focuses more on Bestial Wrath with Dire Pack and less on Call of the Wild.

 We obviously pick up Blood Frenzy as well to further enhance our burst AoE potential.